-This course of study provides an in-depth understanding of Biology through many hands-on activities.
-This rigorous course focuses on the following units of study; the scientific method, ecology, cells, biochemistry, microbiology, genetics, DNA inheritance, classification, and a comparative look at invertebrate and vertebrate organisms.
-Topics are investigated through group and individual projects and laboratory exercises.
+This course of study provides an in-depth understanding of Biology through hands-on activities and investigations.
+It includes the following units of study; the scientific method, ecology, cells, biochemistry, microbiology, genetics, DNA inheritance, classification, and a comparative look at invertebrate and vertebrate organisms.
+These units of study will require student involvement through laboratory investigations dealing with scientific problem-solving, scientific inquiry, independent student work, and the development of sound student reasoning.
 A Keystone Exam will be given at the end of the course.
+Applied Chemistry - Course #733 1 credit Prerequisite: Biology I, Algebra I or Algebra 1A (formerly known as Integrated Math I)